PurdueIndyComputerScienceClub/WebmastersHackathon2022-2023/README.md

 ### Front End Competition:
 The **Front End** competition is focused on the html, css, and javascript that goes into creating a website.
-The Front End competition does not require a back end to make any of the front-end features work.
-However, you may come up with as many features as you like and set up the website as if it would have a backend.
+The Front End competition does not require a back-end to make any of the front-end features work.
+However, you *may* come up with as many features as you like and set up the website as if it *would* have a backend (Although this is not required).
 The goal is to design and implement a front end of a website you can be proud of.

 Note:**You do NOT need to write a backend for the front-end competition.
 Focus on HTML, CSS, and JavaScript.**